desparvis/weather_app/README.md

 I only pushed files that help the projects like index.html, styles.css, script.js and my package.json and package-lock.json that help the project but my .env file contains my API KEY so, I didn't push it.
 But I also pushed my .gitignore and this README.md of course.

+# DEMO video

+You can access the demo video here: https://youtu.be/xeTl2QFQr-I

 # Acknowledgements